The rotating normal form of braids is regular: Further work

 \begin{defi} Let $M$ be a monoid.
-A \emph{right automatic structure}, resp. \emph{left automatic structure}, on $M$ consists of a set $A$ of generators of $M$, a finite-state automaton $W$ over $A$, and finite-state automata~$M_x$ over $(A,A)$, for $x\in A\cup\{\varepsilon\}$, satisfying the following conditions:
+A \emph{right automatic structure}, resp. \emph{left automatic structure}, on $M$ consists of a set $A$ of generators of $M$, a finite state automaon $W$ over $A$, and finite state automata~$M_x$ over $(A,A)$, for $x\in A\cup\{\varepsilon\}$, satisfying the following conditions:

-$(i)$ the map $\pi:L(W)\to M$ is surjective,
+$(i)$ the map $\pi:L(W)\to M$ is surjective.